kediasparsh/openweatherapi-wrapper/README.md

    - If using Maven, run `mvn spring-boot:run` from the project's root directory.

 6. The application should now be running on `http://localhost:8080`.
+7. Sign in on `https://home.openweathermap.org/users/sign_in` and replace the `openWeatherMapAPIKey` String with the appropriate value in the `WeatherService.java` file.

 ## API Usage